pngo12/LetUsChoose/README.md

-# What's this repo do?!
+# What's this thing do?!

 **LUC** (Let Us Choose) is a random food/activity generator for the picky person (or group).